An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Experimental Study

 \subsection{Participants}

 We recruited 60 high school students from the Chicago area in the United States.
-We intentionally recruited students from rural (n = 17), urban (n = 18), and suburban (n = 25) areas to ensure diversity in our participant pool.
+We intentionally recruited students from rural ($n=17$), urban ($n=18$), and suburban ($n=25$) areas to ensure diversity in our participant pool.
 52\% of participants were male, 47\% female, and 1\% non-binary.
 All participants were pre-screened to ensure they had similar levels of reading comprehension and did not require additional test-taking accommodations.

-Participants were randomly assigned to one of two educational tool conditions: \textit{Learn Your Way} (treatment condition) or \textit{Digital Reader} (control condition).
+Participants were randomly assigned to one of two educational tool conditions: \textit{Learn Your Way} (treatment condition) or \textit{Textbook} (control condition).
 Table \ref{tab:table2} shows a breakdown of participants' demographics across conditions.

-\subsection{Data analysis and Approach}
+\subsection{Data Analysis and Approach}

 To address our research questions, we analyzed the collected data at multiple levels.
-All data and statistical analyses were conducted in R and RStudio including the statistical package coin \cite{Hothorn2008}.
+All data and statistical analyses were conducted in R and RStudio including the statistical package \textit{coin} for our non-parametric tests \citep{Hothorn2008} and package \textit{mgcv} for the generalized additive models \citep{wood2017gam}.

-First, to inform the statistical method for immediate recall and long term recall, we conducted a Shapiro-Wilk test on each dependent variable to check for the parametric assumption of a normal distribution \cite{Shapiro1965}.
+First, to inform the statistical method for immediate recall and long-term recall, we conducted a Shapiro-Wilk test on each dependent variable to check for the parametric assumption of a normal distribution \citep{Shapiro1965}.
 We addressed any violations of this assumption by conducting a non-parametric alternative to the independent t-test, the Wilcoxon-Mann-Whitney test.
-We report the Z-statistic and subsequent effect size for each test.
-In addition, we conducted directional Wilcoxon-Mann-Whitney tests for our learning experience metrics.
+Specifically, we conducted one-sided Wilcoxon-Mann-Whitney tests on both immediate recall assessment scores and long-term recall assessment scores, in line with our first research hypothesis (H1).
+To address our second hypothesis (H2), stating that \textit{Learn Your Way} participants will report more positive learning experiences than \textit{Textbook} participants, we conducted directional Wilcoxon-Mann-Whitney tests for each of our learning experience metrics.
+Additionally, to control for the inflation of Type I error rate due to multiple comparisons, $p$-values were adjusted for the learning experience metrics using the Benjamini-Hochberg procedure to maintain a false discovery rate (FDR) of .05 \citep{benjamini1995controlling}.
+For all statistical tests, we report the \textit{Z}-statistic, \textit{p}-value, adjusted \textit{p}-value (where applicable), and subsequent effect size \textit{r}.

+Second, as an exploratory analysis, we investigated immediate recall and long-term recall performance for \textit{Learn Your Way} participants as a function of learning modality usage.
+We report mean values and directional usage patterns for three levels of modality usage: Immersive Text only, Immersive Text plus one additional modality, and Immersive Text plus 2 or more learning modalities utilized by \textit{Learn Your Way} participants.
+To increase sample and our subsequent power to detect differences, we combined the latter two usage types for our statistical analyses including two-sided Wilcoxon-Mann-Whitney tests and Pearson's correlation tests on both immediate recall and long-term recall scores.